Youth Baseball Game In Colorado Turns Into A Giant Brawl After Parents Argue Over 13-Year-Old Umpire’s Call

 Meanwhile, the children stood by helplessly as their parents and coaches battled it out on the field.

-Eventually, police showed up and restored order, in the process making a handful of arrests on misdemeanor disorderly conduct and fighting in public charges.
+Eventually, police showed up and restored order, and in the process, made a handful of arrests on misdemeanor disorderly conduct and fighting in public charges.

-You can watch video of the fight below, but be warned: it contains violent content that may be disturbing to some viewers.
+You can watch the video of the fight below, but be warned, it contains violent content that may be disturbing to some viewers.

 Meanwhile, though the police have issued a handful of citations for misdemeanors, they’re still, as of this writing, on the lookout for one man in particular.
 In the video posted above, the man in teal shorts and a white shirt appears to throw a punch that rises to the level of felony assault, and police are asking for the public to provide information as to his identity and whereabouts.